ryanmc954/ryanmc954/README.md

 - 👋 Hi, I’m Ryan
-- 👀 my intrests are Climbing, Ice skating and codeing.
+- 👀 My intrests are Climbing, Ice skating and codeing.
-- 🌱 I'm currently using HTML, CSS and JavaScript.
+- 🌱 Knowledge in HTML, CSS and JavaScript.
-- 💞️ I’m looking to collaborate on small projects.
+- 💞️ Looking to collaborate on small projects.
-- 📫 reach me by email: ryanmc2009@hotmail.co.uk
+- 📫 Reach me by email: ryanmc2009@hotmail.co.uk

 <!---
 ryanmc954/ryanmc954 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.